ibm-cloud-docs/cis/how-to.md

 ![IMAGE](images/caching-screen.png)

-You have the option of 3 types of caching, available from the caching screen dropdown menu:
+You have the option of 3 types of caching, available from the caching screen list menu:

  * No query string: Only delivers resources from cache when there is no query string.
  * Query string independent: Delivers the same resource to everyone independent of the query string.